-- 1.1 First round games and Regional quarterfinal games will be played at the home site of the highest ranked teams in each region on Friday, November 1 and Friday, November 8 respectively.
+1.1 First round games and Regional quarterfinal games will be played at the home site of the highest ranked teams in each region on Friday, October 28 and Friday, November 4 respectively.
 These games will be played at the time and on the date as adopted by the Board of Directors.
+Some contests may be moved to Saturday, October 29 or Saturday, November 5 when multiple teams share a site.
 In other circumstances if the site of the higher ranked team is not available at that time/date or there are COVID attendance restrictions, then the higher ranked team shall obtain a neutral site.
 If a neutral site is not available the game will be played at the opponent's field.
 If the proposed school does not wish to host the game based on the financial regulations, the commissioner's office will assign the game to the opponent's site or a neutral site.
 The Football Administrator has the right to change the host site if a site has been negligent with their tournament financial reporting in the past.
 The Football Administrator has the right to change the host site if a site cannot provide adequate amenities for their opponents including, but not limited to heated and dry locker rooms with shower and toilet facilities.
-When the host site has an unlighted field the game will be played at 1:30 p.m. on Saturday, November 2 for first round and Saturday, November 9 for Regional Quarterfinals. - 1.2 The Football Administrator will select the sites for regional semi-final, regional final, and the state semi-final games.
+When the host site has an unlighted field the game will be played at 1:30 p.m. on Saturday, October 29 for first round and Saturday, November 5 for Regional Quarterfinals.

+- 1.2 The Football Administrator will select the sites for regional semi-final, regional final, and the state semi-final games.
 The site of all tournament games will be based upon the best site available based on TOTAL travel and the accommodations of the site.
 It is not our intention to have schools travel the same distance to sites.
 Neutral site is defined as a site that neither team plays the majority of their home contests.
 State semi-final sites will be based entirely on the accommodations of the site. - 1.3 The Football Administrator retains the authority to assign any tournament game to the home site of a competing team, but primary consideration is given to a site not used as a home site by either team during the regular season.